Here’s a sample resume we recently produced for a Business Development Manager in Singapore.

 - Support product road mapping and development pipeline; provide continuous inputs to product teams on market trends and customer feedback pertaining to product satisfaction as well as areas for improvement.

 - Single-handedly closed sales worth UD 25 million in FY2015; consistently achieved sales targets whilst ensuring sales costs and expenditures kept within stipulated budgets.
-[Cite metrics to substantiate your achievements.
-Do, however, be aware of your company confidentiality clause.]

 - Spearheaded launch of new ERP cloud products for oil & gas clients; mapped out market entry strategy and business case, identified key accounts, crafted branding and marketing campaign;; business revenues stand at a sustainable amount of USD 10 million today, with projected revenue of 15.5 million at the closing of this financial year.